-Google Analytics launched on the 14th November 2005 – the result of acquiring a company called Urchin Software.
+Google Analytics launched on the 11th November 2005 (it was a Friday) – the result of acquiring a company called Urchin Software.
 It was a momentous day for two reasons:

 - Google had entered the analytics space with a bang – releasing the first enterprise analytics product for FREE (unheard of then!).

 - I was 5 weeks into my new job as Head of Web Analytics for Google Europe.

 Clearly with such disruption, not everyone was happy.
 Free put a lot of pressure on competitors.
 Advertisers suspected Google had ulterior motives for collecting website data en masse.
 And Google itself struggled to keep up with demand.
 Within one week of launch 100,000 new accounts were created.
 That was 4x bigger than size of the entire industry at that time (see Figure 1)!
 The result was that we had to close off new sign-ups while literally thousands of new processors where procured in order to take on the new data processing…

 Interesting times indeed and I made sure I absorbed as much media training as possible!

 What has changed in 10 years?